Steve-Tech/Blog/_posts/2017-10-01-updates-jas-tech.md

 &nbsp;

-### What we&#8217;re planning:
+### What we’re planning:

-We are also planning to do proper helpful blog posts on random tech topics but this won&#8217;t take effect until next year (2018).
+We are also planning to do proper helpful blog posts on random tech topics but this won’t take effect until next year (2018).